Sadleria cyatheoides

 Hawaiians would cover the ground in drier places with Sadleria pallida and S. cyantheoides fronds.
 They would then remove the fronds whenever it rained, plant their seeds or cuttings, and re-cover the ground to reduce evaporation.

 Both Sadleria cyantheoides and S. pallida fronds were sometimes used for thatching hale whenever pili (Heteropogon contortus) was scarce.
 The fronds were also used to cover and rainproof the ridge and corners of hale made from pili or other materials.
-Lastly, Sadleria pallida fronds were placed to cover the ground on the side of a heiau where an ali‘i and his attendants would walk.
+Lastly, Sadleria pallida fronds were placed to cover the ground on the side of a heiau where an ali‘i and attendants would walk.

 Kaʻaiakamanu [1922; 2003] claims ʻamaʻu or ʻāmaʻumaʻu, prepared with other plant parts, was used to "cure asthma and kindred troubles," bring to a head boils, blind pimples, and similar afflictions, and treat palahū (rot) and kaokao ‘ino (syphilis).
 Krauss [2001] also claims ʻamaʻu was used to treat asthma; however, her prescription differs from that of Kaʻaiakamanu.